mollie/commercetools/docs/Deployment.md

 1. Run `npm run zip-gcp-function` from the [repository root directory](../extension)
 2. Upload the generated zip file to your google cloud function ([Guide to creating cloud functions](https://cloud.google.com/functions/docs#training-and-tutorials))
 3. Add the `CT_MOLLIE_CONFIG` to the function as `Runtime environment variables` as JSON object.
-4. Set Runtime to `Node.js 14` and change entry point to `handler`
+4. Set Runtime to `Node.js 18` and change entry point to `handler`

+### GCP functions Authentication

+We strongly recommend setting up basic authentication for GCP functions.
+Follow the guide for [basic authentication](#basic-authentication)

 ## Azure

 1. Create function named `extension` based on HTTP trigger template.
-Set runtime node, runtime-version 18 and functions-version 4. ([Guide to creating Azure functions](https://docs.microsoft.com/en-us/azure/azure-functions/))
+Set `runtime node`, `runtime-version 18` and `functions-version 4`. ([Guide to creating Azure functions](https://docs.microsoft.com/en-us/azure/azure-functions/))
 2. Add the `CT_MOLLIE_CONFIG` to the functions `Application settings` as JSON object
 3. Add the `WEBSITE_RUN_FROM_PACKAGE` to the functions `Application settings` and assign it value `1`
 4. Run `npm run zip-azure-function-auth` from the [repository root directory](../extension).
 If you do not want to have authentication enabled, (not recommended), use `npm run zip-azure-function`